 Beyond La Crosse, major cities in Wisconsin, such as Milwaukee, Madison, and Green Bay, also offer extensive AA meeting options.
 Each city has a robust AA community with numerous meeting locations and times to suit various schedules.

-Statewide AA Events
+Wisconsin AA Conventions and Events

 Wisconsin hosts several statewide AA events, such as conventions and workshops, that provide additional support and networking opportunities for those in recovery.
 These events are an excellent way for individuals to connect with the broader AA community and gain new insights into their journey of sobriety.